 Putting someone in the recovery position

-If a person is unconscious, or non-responsive but breathing, they should be placed in the recovery position while waiting for help to arrive (see Helping someone who has taken an illegal drug).
+If a person is unconscious, or non-responsive but breathing, they should be placed in the recovery position while waiting for help to arrive (see How to help someone who has taken a drug).
 If they are left lying on their back they could suffocate on their vomit or their tongue could block their airway.
 Putting someone in the recovery position will help to keep the airways open.

 To place someone in the recovery position:

 2. Straighten their arms and legs.

 3. Fold the arm closest to you over their chest.